Malax/elmboy/README.md

 - Game Boy Color support

 ## Performance
-In its current state, the emulator runs at about 80% speed compared to an original Game Boy.
+In its current state, the emulator runs at about 95% speed compared to an original Game Boy.
 This is on my MacBook Pro (Mid 2015, 2.5 GHz Intel Core i7, 16 GB RAM), running Chrome 69.0.3497.100.
-Performance in Firefox is even worse, Chrome seems to have a better performing JIT for this project.
+Performance in Firefox is worse, Chrome seems to have a better performing JIT for this project.

-The main issue seems to be the very frequent state updates (100k+ times per second) which always require a record copy which tends the be quite slow.
-To mitigate the issue, the amount of state changes needs to be minimised as much as possible, probably requiring a serious overhaul of the whole codebase.

 I already refactored the codebase several times for performance, removing a lot of abstractions that made the code a lot nicer but performed worse than the current version.
 I want to reintroduce some of those abstractions and conciser types down the line, without sacrificing performance too much.
 It's hard to